 Winterport is a very small town located in the state of Maine.
 With a population of 3,784 people and just one neighborhood, Winterport is the 93rd largest community in Maine.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Winterport is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Winterport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Winterport is a town of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Winterport who work in office and administrative support (13.00%), teaching (10.94%) and food service (10.80%).

 Setting & Lifestyle

 Winterport is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Winterport’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.